masc-ucsc/docs/docs/pyrope/02-basics.md

 ```
 // src/file1.prp
 puts(order=2, " world")

 // src/file2.prp
 print(order=1, "hello")
 ```

 The available puts/print arguments:
 * `order`: relative order to print in a given cycle
 * `file`: file to send the message.
-E.g: `stdout`, `my_large.log`,...
+E.g: `stdout`, `stderr`, `my_large.log`,...

+A related command to the puts is the `format` it behaves like `print` but returns a string.

 ## Functions, Procedures

-Pyrope only supports annonymous lambdas.
-A lambda can be asigned to a variable, and it can be called like most programmers expect.
+Pyrope only supports anonymous lambdas.
+A lambda can be assigned to a variable, and it can be called as most programmers expect.
 [Lambda section](06-functions.md) has more details on the allowed syntax.